net-js/Project-Olivia/README.md

 ## Why Olivia?
 because it is simple, flexible, and powerful it is also prety lightweight.

-Also you can easily add React to your project.
+Also you can use React in your project.

 ## When will it be ready?
 I hope it will come out later this year or early january.